-Instruct has 6 centres offering Electron microscopy across Europe.
+Instruct has 11 centres offering Electron Microscopy across Europe.
 Navigate the map and click on the pins to discover centres near you.

 A scanning electron microscope (SEM) images a sample by scanning it with a high-energy beam of electrons in a raster scan pattern.
 The electrons interact with the atoms that make up the sample producing signals that contain information about the sample's surface topography, composition, and other properties such as electrical conductivity.

 A transmission electron microscope (TEM) uses a technique whereby a beam of electrons is transmitted through an ultra thin specimen, interacting with the specimen as it passes through.
-An image is formed from the interaction of the electrons transmitted through the specimen; the image is magnified and focused onto an imaging device, such as a fluorescent screen, on a layer of photographic film, or to be detected by a sensor such as a CCD (charge-coupled device) camera.
+An image is formed from the interaction of the electrons transmitted through the specimen.
+The image is magnified and focused onto an imaging device, such as a fluorescent screen, on a layer of photographic film, or to be detected by a sensor such as a direct electron detector.

-The term cryo-EM refers to various electron microscopic imaging modalities when applied to samples embedded in vitreous ice.
-Three major branches of cryo-electron microscopy are relevant in the context of molecular structural biology: Electron crystallography, single-particle analysis and electron tomography.
+The term cryo-EM refers to various transmission electron microscopic imaging modalities when applied to samples embedded in vitreous ice.
+Three major branches of cryo-EM are relevant in the context of molecular structural biology: electron crystallography, single particle analysis and electron tomography.

 Electron tomography can nowadays be used for quasi in vivo studies of non-repetitive structures, such as whole cells or for example giant molecular assemblies like the nuclear pore complex.
 Tomograms of organelles and cells contain an imposing amount of information at a resolution of ~4-5 nm.
 They are, essentially, 3D images of entire proteomes, and they should ultimately enable us to map the spatial relationships of the full complement of macromolecules in an unperturbed cellular context.
+Furthermore, by averaging repetitive sub-structures within tomograms, such as the ribosomes, resolutions approaching that of single-particle analysis are becoming possible.
 Maximum sample thickness: a few 100 nm.